lulu-cao/my-intro/README.md

 <img src="https://picsum.photos/200/300/?random" alt="Random Image">
 Appreciation is the highest form of prayer, for it acknowledges the presence of good wherever you shine the light of your thankful thoughts.

+Until you value yourself, you won't value your time.
+Until you value your time, you won't do anything with it.